rsms/node-promise/README.md

 In node version 0.1.30 the previous built-in _promises_ where removed.
 This library gives you the option of adding in a very similar functionality.

 A `promise` can either wrap an arbitrary operation, or it can be used as a stand-alone "promise".
-These promises also have the ability to be _chained_ -- executing asynchronous operations in a sequential fashion, breaking the chain on any error.
+These promises also have the ability to be _chained_ -- executing multiple (asynchronous or synchronous) operations in a sequential fashion, breaking the chain on any error.

 ## Usage:
 ### Simple: